Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Restrictions, extensions and connections

-Observe that even if the independence condition (I) holds, $(\delta_m({X},{U}): m \in \mathcal{M}_0(Q))$ need not be an independent collection.
-As such no closed-form {\em exact} expression for $R_{01}(\mathbf{\delta},Q)$ need exist.
-Certainly, the right-hand side expression in (\ref{RHS1}) could be Bonferroni-bounded by
+Now, even if the independence Condition \ref{condI} holds, $(\delta_m({X},{U})\dvtx m \in\mathcal{M}_0(Q))$ need not be an independent collection.
+As such no closed-form \textit{exact} expression for $R_{0}(\bolds{\delta},Q)$ need exist.
+The right-hand side in (\ref{RHS1}) could be Bonferroni-bounded by

 called the expected number of false positives in \cite{Sto07}.
-Alternatively, if a generalized positive quadrant dependence (PQD) condition holds among these components, which states that
+Alternatively, if a generalized positive quadrant dependence (PQD) condition holds, with

-then the right-hand side in (\ref{RHS2}) could be upper-bounded by
+then the right-hand side in (\ref{RHS1}) could be upper-bounded by